schnitzeltony/rpi-cool-hat/README.md

 * if your supplier does not accept Kicad: clone this project and go through gerber and send that to your supplier
 * or visit https://aisler.net/p/IRBRWUAC

-And author am not a proffesional layouter - awaiting PRs - teach me :)
+And author is not a proffesional layouter but awaiting PRs/issues - teach me :)